codefoster/codefoster.com/source/_posts/viewboxhow.md

 </body>
 ```

 Notice a few things about this generated code.
 First, notice the inline style attribute on the second div.
-It&#39;s not on the ViewBox itself, but rather on its first (and only) child.
+It's not on the ViewBox itself, but rather on its first (and only) child.
 The values indicate that the div should be translated 171px from the left.
 The ViewBox has calculated the shape of my screen (1366 x 768 in this case) and the shape of that only child div (1024 x 768), and determined that it needs to scoot over to the right 171 pixels in order to center it within the screen.

-Now I snap my app and then check out the DOM Explorer again and here&#39;s what I have...
+Now I snap my app and then check out the DOM Explorer again and here's what I have...

 ``` html
 <body>